 👉 Therefore, a practical safety margin is recommended: +10% to +25% additional capacity.

-How To Select The Right Asphalt Batching Plant By Capacity?
+How To Match Your Required Capacity With The Right Asphalt Batching Plant?

-Once the required asphalt plant output per hour has been calculated, the next step is to select a suitable batch type hot mix plant model that can reliably meet production demand in real construction conditions.
-This stage focuses on matching, adjusting, and confirming the most appropriate equipment configuration.
+Once the required asphalt plant output per hour has been calculated, the next step is to match it with the appropriate AIMIX batch type asphalt plant model from our equipment range.
+This ensures the selected batch type hot mix plant model can reliably meet production demand in real construction conditions.
+This stage focuses on matching and confirming the most suitable AIMIX configuration.

 Match Required Capacity With Plant Models